maldoinc/wireup/docs/pages/testing.md

 A real-world example where this could be useful is if your application depends on a full-fledged database.
-However, in tests you want to override that dependency to use an in-memory database, and in one of the tests you want to override the dependency again to test an error case where the database throws a foriegn key exception.
+However, in tests you want to override that dependency to use an in-memory database, and in one of the tests you want to override the dependency again to test an error case where the database throws a foreign key exception.

 ```python title="app.py"
 import wireup